SAP SuccessFactors Connector

 |---|---|---|

-| Select | Select properties to be returned | Rating,ReleaseDate |
+| Select | The comma-separated list of properties to include in the response. | Rating,ReleaseDate |

 | Connection | ||

-| Job Application ID | The ID of the job application to retrieve | 1234-5678 |
+| Job Application ID | The unique identifier for the job application. | 1234-5678 |

 Example Payload for Get Job Application⤓